 To simplify the pre-season preparation we have drawn up a small chart.
 The chart indicates servicing points to be performed by you and your servicing dealer.
-If these services are performed as suggested, your vehicle will give you many hours of fun and low cost use
+If these services are performed as suggested, your vehicle will give you many hours of fun and low cost use.
 IMPORTANT: Observe all Warnings and Cautions mentioned throughout this manual which are pertinent to the item being checked.
-When component conditions seem less than satisfactory, replace with genuine Bombardier parts or suitable equivalents.
+When component condition seems less than satisfactory, replace with genuine Bombardier part or suitable equivalent.